polimi-ispl/ps-script-chain/README.md

 # Photoshop Script Chain

 Photoshop scripting tool to chain transformations together.
-The tool is under development, so it works with a selected set of tranformations, e.g. _crop, rotation, flip, scale, copy paste from same image, blur, motion blur, unsharp_.
+The tool is under development, so it only works with a reduced set of tranformations, e.g. _crop, rotation, flip, scale, copy paste from same image, blur, motion blur, unsharp_.

 ### Requisites:
 * Python 2 or 3